dungruoc/ProjectEuler/README.md

 # ProjectEuler
-Python codes for ProjectEuler problems
+This is a personal essai with Python programming Python codes for ProjectEuler problems: https://projecteuler.net